Are smaller ukuleles like soprano and concert too small for you to play comfortably?

 Yes!
 These tuning systems are purely traditional.
 You will need to replace your top string with a thicker string if you want to go from re-entrant to low-top-string tuning or vice versa (thinner string to go to re-entrant).

-How do the Tuning Differences Between Tenor and Baritone Ukuleles Effect the Notes of the Fretboard?
+How do the Tuning Differences Between Tenor and Baritone Ukuleles Affect the Notes of the Fretboard?

 As the open strings on Tenor and Baritone ukuleles are different, so too will all the other fret positions.
 The following are a pair of images showing the differences: